-- 3.13 Drawing from the successful outcome of previous cooperation arrangements between the Contracting Parties to the Barcelona Convention and the EMSA, it would be advisable to maintain and, where needed, increase coordination between them, especially when implementing some of the specific objectives of the Revised Regional Strategy, which should ideally be in full harmony, not only with the aims of UNEP/MAP's strategies and action plans but also with European Union (EU) policies affecting the protection of the Mediterranean environment currently being, or about to be, implemented by EMSA.
-Furthermore, Contracting Parties that are not Members of the EU should aspire to bring their maritime safety, maritime security and, especially, ship-generated pollution prevention and response legislation and practices, in line with that of their Mediterranean neighbouring States that are EU Members. - 3.14 Currently, there are two Action Plans for pollution preparedness and response developed by EMSA: one applicable to oil and the other to hazardous and noxious substances (HNS).
-Regarding the former (hereinafter referred to as Oil Action Plan), the Mediterranean Sea, particularly the area along the tanker route from the Black Sea, has been identified as a priority area in European waters which requires additional action.
-The commonalities between some of the measures called for in the two EMSA's Action Plans and the objectives of the Revised Regional Strategy are all too evident.
-Therefore, all the oil and HNS Action Plans measures that are considered applicable to the Mediterranean, in particular those areas where EMSA's mandate is extended to cover third parties and regional agreements, should be reflected as appropriate in the Revised Regional Strategy.
-To that end, specific objectives 6, 16, 17, 18, 19, 20 and 21 make reference to the above Action Plans.
+- 3.13 Drawing from the successful outcome of previous cooperation arrangements between the Contracting Parties to the Barcelona Convention and the EMSA, it would be advisable to maintain and, where needed, increase coordination between them, especially when implementing some of the Specific Objectives of the [Revised Draft] Regional Strategy, which should ideally be in full harmony, not only with the aims of UNEP/MAP's strategies and action plans but also with European Union (EU) policies affecting the protection of the Mediterranean environment currently being, or about to be, implemented by EMSA.
+Furthermore, Contracting Parties that are not Members of the EU should aspire to bring their maritime safety, maritime security and, especially, ship-generated pollution prevention and response legislation and practices, in line with that of their Mediterranean neighbouring States that are EU Members. - 3.14 Currently, there are three Action Plans for pollution preparedness and response developed by EMSA: the first one, applicable to oil (hereinafter referred to as the EMSA Oil Action Plan), identifies the Mediterranean Sea, particularly the area along the tanker route from the Black Sea, as a priority area in European waters which requires additional action.
+The second one pertains to HNS matters (hereinafter referred to as the EMSA HNS Action Plan).
+The third one is EMSA'S Action Plan for Response to Marine Pollution from Oil and Gas Installations (hereinafter referred to as the EMSA Offshore Action Plan).
+The commonalities between some of the measures called for in EMSA's Action Plans and the objectives of the [Revised Draft] Regional Strategy are all too evident.
+Therefore, all the relevant Action Plans measures that are considered applicable to the Mediterranean, in particular those areas where EMSA's mandate is extended to cover third parties and regional agreements, should be reflected as appropriate in the [Revised Draft] Regional Strategy.
+To that end, Specific Objectives 7, 17, 18, 19, 20, 21 and 22 make reference to the above Action Plans.

-Union Civil Protection Mechanism
+Union Civil Protection Mechanism (UCPM)